Program overview

 • AI Security Specialist: Works on integrating artificial intelligence technologies into security systems to enhance threat detection and response.

-These roles highlight the diverse opportunities available to graduates, allowing them to contribute significantly to the field of IT security.
+These roles reflect the diverse opportunities available to graduates, allowing them to contribute to the growing field of IT security across various sectors.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.